Healthy Heart and Cardiac Rehabilitation with Taoist Tai Chi® arts

 Fortunately, research and anecdotal evidence show that Tai Chi helps people improve their heart health, better manage heart disease, recover from cardiac surgery and live fuller lives.
 With Taoist Tai Chi® practice, many people have found they increase energy, reduce stress and anxiety, and dramatically improve their mood.
 As well, the physical movements improve cardiovascular and muscular strength and circulation, reducing the risk of developing heart problems and minimizing problems that may occur.
 Training in these arts gives people a way to maintain healthy heart function.

 People practising Taoist Tai Chi® arts also find they have better balance and flexibility, and a feeling of lightness and well-being.

-In this video Cathy discusses how she used Taoist Tai Chi® arts to help her recover from surgery.
+In the second video a woman discusses how she used Taoist Tai Chi® arts to help her recover from surgery.
 Taoist Tai Chi® practice gives her energy and the gentle movement significantly helped in healing scar tissue after the splitting of her breastbone.

 What are practitioners recovering from cardiac challenges saying about Taoist Tai Chi® arts?

 As a heart transplant recipient, I am keenly aware of how important it is to manage stress, both physical and emotional.
 When I experience stress, I literally feel the muscles in my neck and shoulders tense up, and I feel that my heart beats faster and my blood pressure seems to creep up.
 Taoist Tai Chi® practice has helped me very much in managing my stress.
 After a long week at work, I attend my Taoist Tai Chi® arts classes.
 The gentle movements and the focus needed to practise are meditative.
 I feel my muscles relax and my heart rate calm down.
 I feel at peace after each class.

 – Carrie, British Columbia